rust-lang/book/nostarch/chapter20.md

 ```

 This output isn’t what we wanted.
 We want to call the `baby_name` function that
-is part of the `Animal` trait that we implemented on `Dog` so the code prints
+is part of the `Animal` trait that we implemented on `Dog` so that the code
-`A baby dog is called a puppy`.
-The technique of specifying the trait name that
+prints `A baby dog is called a puppy`.
+The technique of specifying the trait
-we used in Listing 20-19 doesn’t help here; if we change `main` to the code in
+name that we used in Listing 20-19 doesn’t help here; if we change `main` to
-Listing 20-21, we’ll get a compilation error.
+the code in Listing 20-21, we’ll get a compilation error.

 src/main.rs